kurtshuler/imac-5k-monitor-conversion/README.md

 I searched for used 27 inch iMacs on Wallapop, which is Spain's eBay.
 Imagine my surprise when I found a Late 2015 iMac 27 A1419 with a dead logic board being offered for 100 Euros.
 I contacted the seller and he said the screen worked fine before the logic board died and that he took it to a shop, but it was too expensive to repair.
 I took a gamble and paid the 100 Euros, betting that both the seller and the computer technician were honest.
 (Spoiler: They were! :astonished:)

 When the board arrived I found it was a LM270QQ1 (SD)(B1).
-Of course, without a working logic board or a new display driver board I had no idea whether it worked.
+Of course, without a working iMac logic board or a new display driver board I had no idea whether it worked.

 ### Requirements
 Having purchased the iMac and determined the display model number, I needed to decide on on what driver board and other things to purchase.
 But before doing that I had to think about my requirements:
 1. **NO AUDIO** - I didn't want to enable the iMac's built-in audio because people on the forum were having issues with it and I am in the process of designing a 3D printed 2.1 sound system.
 2. **NO USB-C CHARGING** - I already have a CalDigit TS3 Plus dock and find it super-useful.
 The dock will charge the Mac for me.
-Of course, this means I need to connect 2 cable to my Mac to use: One to the dock for power and peripherals and the second to the iMac display for video only.
+Of course, this means I need to connect 2 cables to my Mac to use: One to the dock for power and peripherals and the second to the iMac display for video only.
 One thing I learned later is that **I need to use a USB-C to DisplayPort cable for video** to ensure the iMac display's power brick doesn't try to charge my Mac.
 More on that later.
 3. **SILENT** - One of the boards, the R1811, comes with a fan that people find noisy.
-So I kept the iMac's internal case fan to reuse that, and maybe also run the R1811's board fan with some resistors.
+So I kept the iMac's internal case fan to reuse that and maybe also run the R1811's board fan with some resistors.
 4. **IR REMOTE** - I hate reaching around displays to change settings and want an IR remote that I can point to the front of the display to access the driver board's OSD.

-## Deciding on the Driver Board (R1811) and Vendor (Stonetaskin)
+## Deciding on the display driver board (R1811) and vendor (Stonetaskin)

 BLUF: I chose the [R1811 V4 (with DP1.4 + HDMI 2.1 support)](https://stonetaskin.com/products/diy-5k-universal-r1811-v-4-driver-board-usb-c-freesync-edp-dp1-4-compatible-for-imac-lm270qq1-lm270qq2-screen-external-monitor-1) and the companion [DZ-LP0818 50W Constant Current board](https://stonetaskin.com/products/high-quality-diy-universal-driver-board-50w-current-board-dz-lp0818-resolve-the-panel-brightness-problem-lm270qq1-lm270qq2-1?variant=45363844120730) from [stonetaskin.com](https://stonetaskin.com).